 The Los Angeles County Museum of Art houses an impressive collection.
-Featuring over 100,000 pieces of art your visual senses are captivated by an array of paintings, sculptures and unique experimental art forms.
+Featuring over 100,000 art pieces, your visual senses are captivated by various paintings, sculptures, and unique experimental art forms.
 The variety of art represents the diversity in LA.
 Collections from Asia, Latin America, India, Europe, and American art all sit under one roof.
-The museum is comprised of several buildings: the Ahmanson Building, Broad Contemporary Art Museum, Art of the Americas Building, the Hammer Building, the Pavilion for Japanese Art, and the Lynda and Stewart Resnick Exhibition Plaza.
+The museum comprises several buildings: the Ahmanson Building, the Broad Contemporary Art Museum, the Art of the Americas Building, the Hammer Building, the Pavilion for Japanese Art, and the Lynda and Stewart Resnick Exhibition Plaza.

 LA Brea Tar Pits

 The tar pits are a national natural landmark.
-It wasn’t until the early 1900s that scientists and geologists discovered bone deposits found in the asphalt as Ice age fossils.
-The museum displays over 750,000+ specimens of plants and animals that include saber-toothed cats, dire wolves and mammoths.
+It wasn’t until the early 1900s that scientists and geologists discovered bone deposits found in the asphalt as Ice Age fossils.
+The museum displays over 750,000+ specimens of plants and animals, including saber-toothed cats, dire wolves, and mammoths.

 Make sure to check out the Fishbowl lab.
 It’s pure paleontology heaven.
-Located at the center of the museum you can witness how Ice Age fossils are cleaned, studied, and prepared for exhibit.
+Located at the museum’s center, you can witness how Ice Age fossils are cleaned, studied, and prepared for exhibit.

 Peterson Automotive Museum

-When you are satiated from the delicious bites at the Farmers Market you can head on over to The Grove.
-This 575,000 square foot, open air, retail and entertainment complex is filled with department store favorites, J.Crew, and Barnes and Nobles.
+When you are satiated from the delicious bites at the Farmers Market, you can head over to The Grove.
+This 575,000 square foot, open-air retail and entertainment complex is filled with department store favorites, J.Crew and Barnes and Noble.